Kiki Jefferson

-Kiki Jefferson (born March 1, 2001) is an American professional basketball player who is a free agent.
+Kiyana Patrice McGill-Jefferson (born March 1, 2001) is an American professional basketball player who is a free agent.
 She was drafted by the Minnesota Lynx in the 2024 WNBA draft.
 She played college basketball for the James Madison Dukes and the Louisville Cardinals.

 Early life

 Jefferson was born in Lancaster, Pennsylvania, to Marcus and Kiyana Jefferson.

 High school career

 She attended and played basketball at Lancaster Catholic High School in Lancaster, under head coach Charlie Detz.
 Detz described Jefferson as "a special person and a once-in-a-generational player."
 During her time on the team, she was named to the Lancaster Lebanon League First-Team selection three times, Lancaster Lebanon All-Star, USA Today Pennsylvania First Team honoree three times, USA Today Pennsylvania Player of the Year, Pennsylvania Class 4A Player of the Year twice, and PennLive's Player of the Year twice.

 Jefferson helped her team go undefeated in her junior year, winning the Lancaster Lebanon League, District Three championship, and the Pennsylvania Interscholastic Athletic Association (PIAA) championship.
 She finished her high school career with 2,510 career points, ranking second all-time in the Lancaster Lebanon League.

 She played for the Philadelphia Belles in the Nike Elite Youth Basketball League (EYBL).